The United Nations Office for Project Services (UNOPS)

 World Bank

 UNOPS has worked in southern Sudan since 2005 and in South Sudan since 2011.
-In support of the country’s development priorities, UNOPS provides partners with project management and implementation, infrastructure and procurement services in a range of areas – including transport, education, health, community development, social protection and emergency response.
+In support of the country’s development priorities, UNOPS provides partners with project management and implementation, infrastructure, human resources and procurement services in a range of areas – including transport, education, health, community development, social protection and emergency response.

 Enabling our partners to make vital infrastructure improvements, UNOPS helps to drive sustainable development, enhance connectivity, provide critical and life-saving services and supplies, and improve peace and security.